usc-isi-i2/kgtk/docs/curate/validate_properties.md

 | block2 | green | 1.0 |  |
 | block2 | blue | 0.0 |  |

-    Row 4: the node2 KGTK datatype 'symbol' is not in the list of allowed node2 types for colorname: number Node 'block1': Property or datatype 'rgbcolor' prohibits colorname.
+    Node 'block1': Property or datatype 'rgbcolor' prohibits colorname.

 ```bash